-Those applying jointly to the Institute and the Divinity School may optionally submit GRE scores to support their application.
+Those applying jointly to the Institute and the Divinity School are strongly urged to submit GRE scores to support their application.

 Note: Candidates who have not submitted the required test scores will not be considered for admission.

 TESTS OF ENGLISH FOR SPEAKERS OF OTHER LANGUAGES